MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps.md

   </tr>
 </table>

-By building (or converting your existing web app as) a PWA, you can better engage your existing audience with push notifications and offline/low-network support.
+By building or converting your existing site to a PWA, you can better engage your existing audience with push notifications and offline support.
 At the same time, you can continue building your audience on the open web, as users discover your PWA through search and link-sharing.

 ## PWAs on Windows 10

 When you distribute your *Progressive Web App* through the [Microsoft Store](https://developer.microsoft.com/en-us/store), the entire Windows 10 install base of 600 million active monthly users is your potential app audience!
-As [Universal Windows Platform (UWP)](https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) apps, PWAs have exclusive access on [Windows Mixed Reality](https://developer.microsoft.com/en-us/windows/projects/campaigns/windows-mixed-reality) devices like the [Microsoft Hololens](https://www.microsoft.com/en-us/hololens) and ultra lightweight [Windows 10 S](https://www.microsoft.com/en-us/windows/windows-10-s) devices, where traditional desktop apps arn't supported.

-When installed on Windows 10, PWAs run as *Universal Windows Platform* apps and gain these technical advantages over running in the browser:
+When installed on Windows 10, PWAs run as [Universal Windows Platform](https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) apps and gain these technical advantages over running in the browser:

  - Standalone window

  - Independent process from browser (isolated cache, less overhead)

  - No storage quota (for IndexedDB, local storage, etc.)

  - Offline and background processes

  - Access to [Windows Runtime (WinRT)](https://docs.microsoft.com/en-us/uwp/api/) APIs via JavaScript (for device camera, calendar, speech interaction,...)

- [Here's how to get started]() converting your web app to a PWA, making sure it works great on Windows 10, and distributing it in the Microsoft Store.
+ [Here's how to get started](./progressive-web-apps/get-started.md) converting your web app to a PWA, making sure it works great on Windows 10, and distributing it in the Microsoft Store.

 ## Requirements